-Based on the affirmation received from Board Members and Senior Management Personnelit is hereby declared that all the members of the Board and Senior Management Personnelhave affirmed compliance of Code of Conduct for the financial year ended on 31.03.2016.
+Based on the affirmation received from Board Members and Senior Management Personnelit is hereby declared that all the members of the Board and Senior Management Personnelhave affirmed compliance of Code of Conduct for the financial year ended on 31.03.2021.

-Your Directors express their gratitude for continued co-operation support and guidancein effective management of company's affairs and resources provided by Government ofIndia in particular the Ministry of Railways Customs Ports and above all the customerswho have continued to patronize the services provided by your Company.
+Your Directors express their gratitude for continued co-operation support and guidancein effective management of Company's affairs and resources provided by Government ofIndia in particular the Ministry of Railways Customs Ports and above all the customerswho have continued to patronize the services provided by your Company.

-The Directors also place on record their sincere appreciation for the continued supportand goodwill of the esteemed Shareholders Institutions State Governments where companyoperates or is planning to expand its business and all other agencies who have helped yourcompany in delivering excellent performance.
+The Directors also place on record their sincere appreciation for the continued supportand goodwill of the esteemed Shareholders Institutions State Governments where Companyoperates or is planning to expand its business and all other agencies who have helped yourCompany in delivering excellent performance.

-Your Directors acknowledge the constructive suggestions received from StatutoryAuditors and Comptroller and Auditor General of India and are grateful for their consistent support andhelp.
+Your Directors acknowledge the constructive suggestions received from Auditors andComptroller and Auditor General of India and are grateful for their consistent support andhelp.

 Your Directors would like to place on record its deep and sincere appreciation for thehard work dedication valuable contribution and unstinted efforts by the team CONCOR forthe excellent performance during the year and for creating a platform to achieve greatersuccess in future.